CX-Box/cxbox-doc/docs/features/element/actions/postaction/drilldownandwaituntil/ddandwaituntil.md

      CxboxMyExampleController.myexample + "/" + myEntity.getId()` — This is path to the screen where will navigate.

 * (Required) **Business component to check for the condition**:
-    `CxboxMyExampleController.myexample` — This is the business component that will be checked for the condition.
-It can be of type boolean, string, Dictionary, Enum, LOV.
+    `CxboxMyExampleController.myexample` —  This is a business component where the field to be compared with the expected value will be checked.
-     Field that will be compared to the expected value.
+  This business component must be (may be hidden)in the  on the screen to which the transition is made.

 * (Required) **Field to check for the condition**:
-    `MyExampleDTO_.statusResponse` — This is a business component where the field to be compared with the expected value will be checked.
+  `MyExampleDTO_.statusResponse` — This is the field that will be checked for the condition.
+It can be of type boolean, string, Dictionary, Enum, LOV.
-   This business component must be (may be hidden)in the  on the screen to which the transition is made.
+  Field that will be compared to the expected value.This field must be (may be hidden) in the  on the screen.

 * (Required) **Expected value**:
     `StatusEnum.DONE` — This is the value the frontend will wait for in the `statusResponse` field.